-The change of occupancy of land, buildings, structures, or other improvements on land, from either residential, commercial or industrial to one of the other uses.
-A change in use shall also be when there is a change in the nature, substance or intensity of the same use.
+The change of use or occupancy of land, or buildings, structures, or other improvements on land, from either residential, commercial or industrial to one of the other uses.
+A change in use shall also be when there is a , or change in the nature, substance or intensity of the same use. including, but not limited to, changes in use which require the issuance of a Certification of Occupancy pursuant to the New York State Building and Fire Code.
+Any use that substantially differs from the previous use of a building or land.
+Chapter 3 (Use and Occupancy Classification) of the Building Code of New York State shall be used to define uses that are not specifically defined in this local law.
 Change of occupancy or change of ownership shall not be construed as a change of use.